accordproject/ergo/docs/README.md

 Jura in Coq, and prove correct as much of the compilation pipeline as possible.

+### Status

+- The current implementation only supports the JavaScript backend for Cicero (and Hyperledger)
+- CTO models are imported, but not used for type checking yet (but stay tuned!)
+- Currently, code generation is done through [Q*cert](https://github.com/querycert/qcert) using the NNRC intermediate language

 ## Relationship to Cicero

 One of the use for the Jura compiler is as an embedded component inside [Cicero](https://github.com/accordproject/cicero), which implements of the [Accord Protocol Template Specification](https://docs.google.com/document/d/1UacA_r2KGcBA2D4voDgGE8jqid-Uh4Dt09AE-shBKR0).
 The following diagram describe how this works:

 ![alt text](./juraincicero.jpg "Jura inside Cicero")

-## Caveats

-- The current implementation only supports the JavaScript backend
-- There is no type checker yet.